 Ask your health care provider any questions you may have about how to use Tazorac cream.

 Important safety information:

-- Avoid getting Tazorac cream in your eyes, nose, mouth, vagina, or on healthy skin.
-If you get Tazorac cream in your eyes, rinse thoroughly with water.
+- Tazorac cream is for external use only.
+Do not get Tazorac cream in your eyes, nose, mouth, vagina, on your eyelids, or on healthy skin.
+If you get Tazorac cream in any of these areas, rinse right away with water.